gortonator/bsds-6650/README.md

 # Building Scalable Distributed Systems

 ## CS6650 Summer 1 2021
-**Instructor**: Ian Gorton, Khoury College of Computer Sciences, Northeastern University
+**Instructor**: Ian Gorton, Khoury College of Computer Sciences, Northeastern University, Seattle Campus

 ## Logistics
-This is an online class compressed into SUmmer 1.
+This is an online class compressed into Summer 1.
 It will be intense.
 You have been warned!

 ### Course Lead
 **Ian Gorton** - i.gorton(at)northeastern.edu

-**Office Hours** - Tuesday, Thursday 2-5pm (PST)
+**Office Hours** - Tuesday, Thursday 2-4pm (PST)

 ### Super Talented Teaching Assistants
-- Aakash more to come
+- Aakash - to add email and office hours
+- Yanchen - to add email and office hours

 ## Overview
 This course will cover the essential elements of distributed, concurrent systems and build upon that